einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 ----

-In addition to expressing the _state_ of true- or false-ness,
+In addition to the _state_ of true- or false-ness,
 we still need language to express
 _what will happen_ or _what to do_
 in one scenario or another.